 I received an MFA from the University of Victoria and a BFA from the Nova Scotia College of Art and Design.
-I have exhibited my work both in Canada and internationally and have been curated into a number of exhibitions.
-Venues include Unit 17, Vancouver, Wil Aballe Projects, Vancouver, AHVA Gallery at the University of Vancouver, Yamakiwa Gallery, Niigata, Japan, Anna Leonowens Gallery, Halifax, ASPN Gallery, Leipzig, Germany, and Norte Maar, Brooklyn, NY.
+I have exhibited both in Canada and internationally and have been curated into a number of exhibitions.
+Venues include Unit 17, Vancouver, Haida Gwaii Museum, Skidigate, Will Aballe Projects, Vancouver, AHVA Gallery at the University of Vancouver, Yamakiwa Gallery, Niigata, Japan, Anna Leowowens Gallery, Halifax, ASPN Gallery, Leipzig, Germany, and Norte Maar, Brooklyn, NY.
 I have been awarded artist residencies in Colorado, Germany, British Columbia and Japan.
 In 2017 I was long-listed among six artists for the Vancouver Contemporary Art Award.
 I am a recipient of Canada Council for the Arts Grants.
-I respectively acknowledge that I live and work in the unceded Coast Salish territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) peoples.
+I gratefully live and work on the unceded and ancestral Coast Salish Territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) peoples.